Archtec-io/xdecor-libre/README.md

 * Pressure Plate: Step on it to activate doors next to it
 * Chessboard: Play Chess against a player or the computer (see `CHESS_README.md`)

+## For developers

+X-Decor-libre can be extended in a limited fashion.
+See `API.md` for details.

 ### X-Decor-libre vs X-Decor

 X-Decor is a popular mod in Luanti but it is (as the time of writing this text)